wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 nexmo app:create "App to Phone Tutorial" --capabilities=voice --keyfile=private.key --voice-event-url=https://example.com/ --voice-answer-url=GIST-URL
 ```

-Make a note of the Application ID that is echoed in our terminal when our application is created.
+Make a note of the `Application ID` that is echoed in the terminal when the application is created.

-> NOTE: A hidden file named `.nexmo-app` is created in our project directory and contains the newly created Vonage Application ID and the private key.
-A private key file named `private.key` is also created.
+> NOTE: A hidden file named `.nexmo-app` is created in the project directory and contains the newly created `Vonage Application ID` and the private key.
+A private key file named `private.key` is also created in the current folder.

 ### Create User

-Each participant is represented by a [User](https://developer.nexmo.com/conversation/concepts/user) object and must be authenticated by the Client SDK.
+Each participant is represented by a [User](https://developer.nexmo.com/conversation/concepts/user) object and must be authenticated by the `Client SDK`.
 In a production application, we would typically store this user information in a database.

-Execute the following command to create a user called `Alice`
+Execute the following command to create a user called `Alice`:

 ```cmd
 nexmo user:create name="Alice"